Jollyboytheo/Computational-Practices-Sound-and-Image-Processing-/Week 1/README.md

 # Week-01 Task

-Experimenting with pixels gradients and colors.
+Experimenting with pixels gradients and colours.

 ## Requirements